Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-The strength of the HDO with respect to an edge denoted $e_0$ will be equal to an expression composed of the distances of the state from the maximally mixed state as seen by each of the other edges that are not opposite $e_0$.
-In the case of a two qubit system:

-Let the overall strength of the HDO be 1 when its system is in the maximally mixed state.
-Let it be generally true that the strength will become less as the state moves further from the maximally mixed state.
+Next, we will introduce a mapping from the 3D space of points in a simplex to a lower dimensional space that can uniquely represent these quantum states in a way we can classically measure.
+We will call this measurable value the Higher Dimensional Observable (HDO) since it is a proxy for us to measure information in a higher dimensional space.

+Consider the following simplex for a two qubit system.
+If all of the coefficients in the quantum state are fully real, or fully complex, then inside the square roots will be probabilities related to one another by a geometry like this simplex.

+If a coefficient is allowed to be complex, the real coefficients will be bounded due to the rule that all coefficients' absolute values squared sum to 1.
+Each coefficient that is allowed to be complex adds a squared term to the final sum. i.e. for a 1-qubit state with two complex coefficients:

+You can imagine that if we still wanted to represent the real parts of the coefficients by a simplex that the result of allowing some coefficients to be partially complex would be like translating the vertexes in the real simplex towards the centre of the simplex, according to the bound introduced by these complex values.
+This would generalize.
+In the end, to represent the complex parts of the coefficients by one simplex, and the real parts by another, the distances of points from the centre between simplexes would be correlated by a bound that is less than the extent of the full-size simplex.
+Therefore, we can say that any valid pair of points will be within the original simplexes of maximum volume.
+Our task is then to map the space of the original 2 simplexes to the HDO.

-If the HDO is to have a unique amplitude for each combination of strengths with respect to each simplex edge, then another rule must be added.
-Distance from the maximally mixed state along each edge must not be treated equal.
-Rather, let us choose arbitrarily that nearness to the maximally mixed state with respect to $|0^{\otimes Q}>$ contributes the most significantly to the strength.
-Let nearness with respect to $|1^{\otimes Q}>$ contribute the least.
+If the HDO is to have a unique amplitude for each combination of weights (or strengths) with respect to each simplex vertex, then distance from the uniform superposition state along each edge must not be treated equal.
+Rather, let us choose arbitrarily that nearness to the maximally mixed state with respect to \(|0^{\otimes Q}\rangle\) contributes the most significantly to the strength.
+Let nearness with respect to \(|1^{\otimes Q}\rangle\) contribute the least.
 Let each intermediate state contribute something between these, with their contribution amount ordered according to their binary sequence.
-Then continuously observing the strength of the observable in a system where the state moves gradually from $|0^{\otimes Q}>$ towards the maximally mixed state might yield a curve something like the following.
+Then continuously measuring the strength of the HDO in a system where the state moves gradually from \(|0^{\otimes Q}\rangle\) towards the uniform superposition state might yield a curve something like the following.

-Continuously observing the strength of the observable in a system where the state moves gradually from $|1^{\otimes Q}>$ towards the maximally mixed state would yield the following shape.
+Continuously measuring the strength of the HDO in a system where the state moves gradually from \(|1^{\otimes Q}\rangle\) towards the uniform superposition state would yield the following shape.

+The nature of the information being encoded suggests that a quantum harmonic oscillator (QHO) may be an ideal manifestation of the HDO.